Jeff Rowland Class AB and Class D amplifiers

 Update December 2017

-Now having heard the NuPrime ST-10 and MolaMola Kaluga class D amplifiers, mentioned in the Analog Domain review and in the HFA Audio History Part 29, I must conclude that the future is here now.
+Now having heard the NuPrime ST-10 and Mola-Mola Kaluga class D amplifiers, mentioned in the Analog Domain review and in the HFA Audio History Part 29, I must conclude that the future is now here.
 No longer does Class D have to stand in the shade of Class A or A/B designs.
 Sure, the delivery is different than the stereotypical extra smooth and rich sounding class A amp, but pure, dynamic, refined and since hearing the aforementioned designs, now also timbrally convincing and with treble performance every bit as refined and airy as that of the Rowland model sixes.